Monday, November 8

 Presentation Title: Survival by Design: Oil Crisis, the Middle East, and the US Quest for Lunar Settlements

-Invoked by astrophysicists, environmentalists, architects, and sci-fi writers, the desert-friendly architectural heritage of the Middle East was critical to research and experimental studies across three decades, that later came to be named the “Environmental Age” (1960s-1980s).
+Invoked by astrophysicists, environmentalists, architects, and sci-fi writers, the desert-friendly architectural heritage of the Middle East was critical to research and experimental studies of lunar outposts across the oil crisis decades, which later came to be named the “Environmental Age” (1960s-1980s).
 While there is a substantial body of literature on space settlements and their correlation with science-fictional, architectural, ecological, and astrophysical writings, there is hardly a coherent study on the significance of survival strategies manifested in building cultures of the Middle East and North Africa.
 This presentation features US’s imaginary, architectural, and scientific proposals for self-sustained space settlements, informed by Middle Eastern desert architecture.
-In particular, it will focus the contributions of the Iranian American Nader Khalili (1936- 2008) who explored the frontiers of space settlements through his decade-long survey of Iran’s self-sustained desert architecture, culminating in a number of studies, including the book, Sidewalks on the Moon, as well as a proposed project for NASA.
+In particular, it will focus on the contributions of the Iranian American Nader Khalili (1936- 2008) who explored the frontiers of space settlements through his decade-long survey of Iran’s self-sustained desert architecture, culminating in a number of studies, including the book, Sidewalks on the Moon, as well as a proposed project for NASA.

 Michelle Moore Apotsos, Associate Professor of Art, Williams College